CAMI-challenge/OPAL/README.md

 * `opal_workflow.py:` Runs the Bioboxes of one of more taxonomic profilers, tracks their runtimes and main memory usages using `opal_stats.py`, and automatically assesses their results with `opal.py`.

-See example usage of these tools in the [examples page](EXAMPLES.md).
+See example usage of these tools in the [Examples page](EXAMPLES.md).

 Runtimes and memory usages can also be manually provided to `opal.py` using options `--time` and `--memory`.
 They will then be incorporated in the results files and the HTML report.